Great Depression in Latin America: Chile

 A soup kitchen feeds the unemployed in 1932.

 The Chilean economy, according to the perspective presented by the calculations of the League of Nations, was that the country that was most severely impacted by the economic collapse characterised by the Great Depression.

 The economic devastation worsened Chile's economic prosperity, as was highlighted particularly in 1932 that exemplified a rapid fall in exports, imports, the GDP, and the value of industrialisation production from pre-Depression levels.
 Chiles exports dropped from US$279m in 1929 to US$35m in 1932, which in real terms corresponds to a sixth of the exports of 1929.
 During that time period, Chile's imports fell from US$197m in 1929 to US$26m in 1932.
 Similarly, real GDP dropped from 100 in 1929 to 67 in 1932, which was caused by the fall of the value of production from 100 in 1929 to 77 in 1932 and a rapid decrease in the average annual production that reached the equivalent to a quarter of 1929 levels in December 1932.

 Chile's economic struggles during the Depression were further compounded by a decrease of foreign loans.
 That contributed to an increase in Chile's budget deficit and reduced government revenue because of its pre-Depression heavy reliance on foreign financial support, particularly from the US, to drive economic growth.
 Chile in 1929 received a total of US$338 million of foreign loans but in 1932 received only US$23 million.
 During the same period, Chile's budget deficit rose from 31% of total expenditure in 1931 to 37% in 1932.

 During the same time period, Chile's sluggish economy was further shown by the rising unemployment and the decrease in the production of nitrate.
 A decrease in employment in Chile's mining sector is exemplified by the number of workers in 1932 standing at less than a third of 1929 figures of 91,000.
 More specifically, in the nitrate sector alone, 50,000 workers had become unemployed by 1932.

 Along With a decrease in employment in the mining sector, in terms of GDP and productive activity, mining dropped to 26.3 in 1932 from the 1929 level of 100.

 High rates of unemployment, which were caused by a fragile export economy saw an increase in geographical mobility of the working class, were exemplified between September 1930 to February in 1931 during which 46,459 people left nitrate fields to the main cities of Chile such as Santiago and provincial cities.

 Thus, the working class was primarily subject to the social consequences, such as poverty, created by the rise in unemployment and the deterioration of mining exports, particularly nitrate, during the Depression.
-Working-slass struggle combined with economic decline to lead to the printing of more money by Chilean President Juan Antonio Montero in April 1932.
+Working-class struggle combined with economic decline to lead to the printing of more money by Chilean President Juan Antonio Montero in April 1932.
 That allowed the government to pay 152 million pesos towards government expenses, public works, and public aid for the unemployed.